18F/unit-testing-node/_pages/components/middleware.md

       }).should.notify(done);
 ```

-Now we're gonna cheat a little.
-Let's just run the test and take a look at the
+Now you're going to cheat a little.
+Just run the test and take a look at the
 output:

 ```sh